AbdElrahmanMSalim/Arabic-Words-Meaning-Pop-up-Version-2/README.md

 # How to install

-1- Clone this repositary to your PC, or simply download it from here: https://bit.ly/2PW5Vpq then extract it.
+1- Clone this repository to your PC, or simply download it from here: https://bit.ly/2PW5Vpq then extract it.

 2- Open Google Chrome

-3- Go to extenstions
+3- Go to extentions
 (simply by typing: chrome://extensions/ in the address bar)

 4- Activate Developer mode at the top right corner.